 Innovative products and processes hold promise for reducing or eliminating pollutants, as well as reducing the administrative costs of associated permits.
-Because it may not be clear, how viable new products and processes are on the market, Ecology is proposing to incentivize market research and development of new products or processes.
+Because it may not be clear, how viable new products and processes are on the market, Ecology is incentivizing market research and development of new products or processes.